theinfamousrj/spark-funtimes/README.md

 ### Installation

+#### Mac/Linux

 First, click this link: [Install Python3.X](https://www.python.org/downloads/) in order to download and install python on your computer.
-Follow the on-screen instructions to install it.
+Double-click the downloaded file and follow the on-screen instructions to install it.

-#### Mac/Linux

 If you're running this on MacOS or Linux, open your `Terminal` app and run the following command to ensure that python is intalled on your system:
 ```bash